radang2014/yquantum-2024/README.md

 ## Extensions Beyond the Challenge

+We also decided to implement a few features beyond what the challenge asked for:
-To produce more readable code, we also decided to restructure the obfuscated starter code (including renaming the obfuscated `op1` through `op5` variables) in a way that should hopefully provide a better experience for the reader.
+* To produce more readable code, we decided to restructure the obfuscated starter code (including renaming the obfuscated `op1` through `op5` variables) in a way that should hopefully provide a better experience for the reader.